tudelft3d/3dgeoinfo2018/venue.md

 ### About Delft

-Delft is a small university city located about 50 km south-west of Amsterdam, very close to The Hague and Rotterdam.
+Delft is a small university city located about 60 km south-west of Amsterdam, very close to The Hague and Rotterdam.
-It is a lovely city with a rich history, famous for its canals, Delft Blue pottery (Delftware), painter Johannes Vermeer, and its association with the Dutch royal family.
+It is a lovely city with a rich history, famous for its canals, Delft Blue pottery (Delftware), the painter Johannes Vermeer, and its association with the Dutch royal family.
 You can read more about the city and its attractions in the [website](https://www.delft.com) of the municipality of Delft.

 <img class="image img-responsive" src="img/0359_2-23.jpg" /><br />